xiebocong/Getting-and-Cleaning-Data-Course-/README.md

 # Steps to work on the project
 The whole constructure is focused on realizing the five criterias mentioned in the Course Project objectives, which will be splited by five steps.
-## Step1: Extracts only the measurements on the mean and standard deviation for each measurement
+## Step1: Extracts only the measurements on the mean and standard deviation for each measurement(objective 2)
-1, Read all test/train .txt files and save them to each dataframe separately by `read.table`
+1, Read all test/train .txt files and save them into dataframes separately by `read.table`

-2,
+2, Extracts only the measurements on the mean and standard deviation of X_test/train by `grepl` and column subsetting functions
+## Step2: Name the activities in the data set by > activity_labels.txt